xiaxicheng1989/AutomatedTrading/README.md

 # Appendix:
 ## A. Test results
 <a id="Testresults"></a>
-To test the quality of the conditions used to make a buy/sell decision is tested on historical min data on larg-mid cap companies in SP500 over the period over 3 months at the start of 2019.
+To test the quality of the conditions used to make a buy/sell decision, I use historical min data on larg-mid cap companies in SP500 over the period over 3 months at the start of 2019.
 Figure below show the a typical simulation carried out for a particular equity, where red means BUY and green mean sell.

 <img src="https://github.com/xiaxicheng1989/AutomatedTrading/blob/master/graphs/DailySimulation.png" width="80%">